Great things come in small packages…

 Ben Lethbridge doesn’t have many vices left.
-After raising his little sister to adulthood, he wasted no time making up for the youth he lost to responsible parenting.
-Two years of partying it up—and ignoring his diabetes—has left him tethered to a home dialysis regimen.
+He lost his youth to raising his little sister to adulthood, then made up for lost time with reckless abandon.
+Two years of constant partying—and ignoring his diabetes—has left him tied to a home dialysis regimen.

-He can do his job from his flat, fortunately, but most of his favourite things are forbidden.
-Except for DVD porn…and fantasizing over Ollie, the gorgeous, purple-haired skateboarder who delivers it.
+He can work from home, fortunately, but most of life’s little luxuries are forbidden.
+Except for watching porn… and fantasising over Ollie, the gorgeous purple-haired skateboarder who delivers his discreetly packaged DVDs.

-Their banter is the highlight of Ben’s lonely day, but his illness-ravaged body is the cruel reality that prevents him from believing they’ll do anything more than flirt.
-Not to mention the age gap.
-Still, Ben figures there’s no harm in sprucing himself up a bit.
+Their doorstep banter is the highlight of Ben’s solitary day, but his paranoia over his illness-ravaged body prevents him from seeing their flirting for what it really is.
+He knows Ollie is far too young for him anyway, but he figures there’s no harm in sprucing himself up a bit.

-Then one day, a package accidentally splits open, revealing Ben’s dirty little secret…and an unexpected connection that leaves him wondering if he’s been reading Ollie wrong all this time.
-There’s only one way to find out: risk showing Ollie every last scar.
-And hope “far from perfect” is good enough for a chance at love.
+Then one day, a package accidentally splits open, revealing Ben’s dirty little secret.
+But instead of Ollie being repelled they make an unexpected connection that has Ben wondering if he’s been reading him wrong all this time.
+The only way to find out if they have a chance at love is to risk showing Ollie every last scar.
+And that could take more courage than Ben owns.

 gay contemporary erotic romance

 First published 24th April 2012, Samhain Publishing

 Handle with Care received an Honourable Mention in the 2012 Rainbow Awards Best Gay Contemporary General Fiction category!